ApoloniArt/ApoStudio/README.md

 All nodes appear under the **ApoStudio** category.
 Search **"apo"** in the node finder to see them all.

 ### 4. **<ins>Comfy Manager Install:</ins>**
-You can safely install via Comfy Manager, without the fear of dependencies brreaking your install.
+My nodes have minimal requirements, so you can safely install via Comfy Manager without the fear of dependencies breaking your entire Comfy.
 After installation, rename the folder to **ComfyUI-ApoStudio**

 ---